altanner/intro_to_CLI/05_searching.md

 grep faith king-lear.txt julius-caesar.txt
 ```

-Note that we can combine flags, as in that `-ci` command above.
+Note that we can 💙 combine multiple flags, as in that `-ci` command above.
 Also, that final command doesn't have flags, but is asking to search two files for the same match.
 Note that if you want to search for something with a space in it, you will need quotes around your query, for example

 ```
 grep "this scattered kingdom" king-lear.txt